MEDx Reflects: Exploring the medicine and engineering intersection with Dean Ravi Bellamkonda

-Ravi Bellamkonda, Vinik Dean of the Pratt School of Engineering at Duke University, is committed to fostering transformative research and pedagogical innovation as well as programs that create an entrepreneurial mindset among faculty and students.
-A bioengineer and neuroscientist, Bellamkonda has focused his research efforts on engineered devices for brain tumor therapy, immunomodulation for peripheral and central nervous system repair, biomaterials, and brain-machine interfaces.
+Ravi Bellamkonda, Dean of the Pratt School of Engineering at Duke University, is committed to fostering transformative research and pedagogical innovation as well as programs that create an entrepreneurial mindset among faculty and students.
+A trained bioengineer and neuroscientists, Bellamkonda’s research interests include engineered devices for brain tumor therapy, immunomodulation for peripheral and central nervous system repair, biomaterials, and brain-machine interfaces.

 Bellamkonda sees the importance of enhancing ties between Pratt and other Duke schools and programs to continue building partnerships that will help everyone rise.

 Why are you interested in research at the intersection of medicine and engineering?